 So, handles sound pretty useful.
 But how do you get one for your channel?

-Currently, YouTube is rolling out handles bit by bit.
-There are several billion users on the platform, and letting everyone choose their handle at the same time would be impossible.
+These days, you’ll already have one.
+YouTube did roll them out over several months.
+After all, there are billions of users on the platform, and letting everyone choose their handle at the same time would have been impossible.

-New users will be prompted to choose a YouTube handle the first time they contribute to the platform – either by uploading a video or commenting on one.
+New users are prompted to choose a YouTube handle the first time they contribute to the platform – either by uploading a video or commenting on one.

 How to Choose a Good YouTube Handle